MooersLab/jupyterlabcctbxsnips/README.md

 /Applications/PyMOL.app/Contents/bin/ipython kernel install --name pymol37 --user
 ```

-The upside of this approach is that CCTBX can be called while using the PyMOL kernel, so there is no need to switch kernels.
+The upside of this approach is that CCTBX can be called while using the PyMOL kernel.
+There is no need to switch kernels.
-The downsides are that this approach may be fragile to updates of either PyMOL or CCTBX.
+The downsides of this approach are that it may be fragile to updates of either PyMOL or CCTBX.
-Prior to updating PyMOL by using the package installer, the old version of the application should be renamed to avoid overwriting it.
+Before updating PyMOL, rename the old version to avoid overwriting it.
 Appending the version number (e.g., `PyMOL241.app`) will not impede its operation.

 ### Install PyMOL wheel with the Python interpreter used to install CCTBX (Windows only)